shaitan/handystats/configuration.rst

 Read :ref:`json-dump` documentation for the backgroud of the following options.

 **interval**
-    Specifies time interval for generating JSON dump of all collected statistics.
+    Specifies time interval in *milliseconds* for generating JSON dump of all collected statistics.

     Zero value disables JSON dump generation.